-HPAH is sometimes referred to as familial PAH.
-It is tied to an inherited genetic mutation that is thought to either cause development of, or make it more likely to develop, PAH.
-The two genes thought to be associated with PAH are bone morphogenetic protein receptor type 2 and activin receptor-like kinase 1.6 There is a correlative tie with PAH, but the causative function that leads the mutation to bring about PAH is not yet understood.
+More than half of PAH cases are thought to be caused by another condition that strains the body.
+These disparate conditions are grouped together as APAH, with underlying causes that have a high correlation with PAH and are thought to play a role include illegal street drugs such as cocaine and methamphetamine (which both constrict blood vessels and can cause scarring on the internal walls),14 as well as sinceremoved prescription weight-loss drugs fenfluramine and dexfenfluramine (which had a high correlation between their use and later development of PAH).15 two genes thought to be associated with PAH are bone morphogenetic protein receptor type 2 and activin receptor-like kinase 1.6 There is a correlative tie with PAH, but the causative function that leads the mutation to bring about PAH is not yet understood.
 Some 15 percent to 20 percent of all PAH patients have HPAH.5